Originally published in Business 2 Community

 1. Challenge your agency.

 Find ways to challenge your agency.
 Set the expectation that your account team should learn more about your business and industry, become more efficient over time, and pitch new ideas regularly.
 If you as the client can approach the partnership in an open and forward-thinking way, then you’re giving the relationship plenty of room to grow.
-In our experience working with clients, we’ve found that this mindset produces new and better campaigns that drive improved results.
+In our experience working with clients, we’ve found that this mindset produces new and better marketing campaigns that drive improved results.

 A great way to encourage this mentality is to have quarterly marketing summits wherein your agency can present case studies of solutions it has created for other clients, demonstrate its expertise in emerging trends, or even have other clients present their experiences.
 This approach can lead to plenty of learning on both sides as well as a healthy, fun discussion that strengthens the relationship.